 The BioREFINA-TER is a multidisciplinary R&D+i project within a network of entities, designed to implement advanced technologies in the conversion of wastes and residues from the agroforest value chains and marginal land, into advanced biofuels and bioproducts in order to replace fossil fuels.

 The present project has managed to bring together an international knowledge network of 55 R&D organizations from 9 European countries.
 It started in 2011 with a Portuguese State fund, through IFAP, of 0.5 million euros.
 The first stage, allowed progression of the scientific and technical knowledge regarding the conversion of heathland biomass and forest residues to 2nd generation advanced biofuels (direct replacements for gasoline and diesel).

-The BioREFINA-TER project aims the construction of an industrial demonstration biorefinery unit, with a capacity of 25 million litters per year of 2nd generation biofuels, which do not compete with the food sector or the wood processing industry.
-The pilot territory will cover the cities of Arganil, Góis, Oliveira do Hospital and Tábua.
-It represents an investment of 125 million euros in 4 municipalities and the pilot unit will be used for replication throughout Portugal.
-Also aims to create the first internationally country with full energy autonomy, meaning that the natural resources existent are enough to generate energy for the current economic activity consumption.
+The BioREFINA-TER project aims to construct an industrial demonstration biorefinery unit, with a capacity of 25 million litters per year of 2nd generation biofuels, which do not compete with the food sector or the wood processing industry.
+The pilot territory will cover the cities of Arganil, Góis, Oliveira do Hospital and Tábua with an investment of 125 million euros for 4 municipalities.
+The industrial demonstration unit will be used as an example to be replicated throughout Portugal.
+This project also aims to create the first international region with full fossil energy autonomy, meaning that the natural resources existent will allow the generation of enough energy for the current economic activity.

 This innovation project, which aims to rejuvenate and revitalize the socio-economic fabric of the region, has already been considered by the Portuguese State as a project of national interest and currently is the largest Portuguese ongoing project in the area of biorefineries/biodindustries.
 It is considered an alternative to the fight of large-scale forest fires and the mitigation of the environmental, economic and social impacts caused by this paradigm.